 Planning for the APE in PUBLHLTH 787: APE Seminar

 PUBLHLTH 787 is a required one-credit course developed to assist the students in preparing for the APE The seminar provides students with useful skills needed to complete an APE and to work in a public health community setting.
 Students must have a good idea of the type of placement they desire before enrolling in this course.
+The course culminates in the completion of the APE learning agreement (pdf).
+Please also see a helpful APE planning checklist (pdf).

 People Involved in the APE